mikaelnousiainen/RS41ng/README.md

 * Support for multiple transmission modes:
   * Standard 1200-baud APRS
-    * Option to transmit APRS weather reports using readings from an external BMP280/BME280 sensor
+    * Option to transmit APRS weather reports using readings from an external BMP280/BME280 sensor (only RS41 supports custom sensors)
   * [Horus 4FSK v1 and v2 modes](https://github.com/projecthorus/horusdemodlib/wiki) that has improved performance compared to APRS or RTTY
     * There is an option to use continuous transmit mode (for either V1 or V2 mode), which helps with receiver frequency synchronization and improves reception.
     * In order to use Horus 4FSK mode on a flight, you will need to request a new Horus 4FSK payload ID in GitHub according to the instructions at: https://github.com/projecthorus/horusdemodlib/wiki#how-do-i-transmit-it
   * Morse code (CW)
-  * JT65/JT9/JT4/FT8/WSPR/FSQ digital modes on HF/VHF amateur radio bands using an external Si5351 clock generator connected to the external I²C bus
   * "Pip" mode, which transmits a short beep generated using CW to indicate presence of the transmitter
+  * **RS41 only:** JT65/JT9/JT4/FT8/WSPR/FSQ digital modes on HF/VHF amateur radio bands using an external Si5351 clock generator connected to the external I²C bus
 * Support for transmitting multiple modes consecutively with custom, rotating comment messages (see `config.c`)
 * Support for GPS-based scheduling is available for transmission modes that require specific timing for transmissions
+* Enhanced support for the internal Si4032 radio transmitter via PWM-based tone generation
+* Extensibility to allow easy addition of new transmission modes and new sensors

+Features available on RS41 hardware only:

 * Support for custom sensors via the external I²C bus
 * Support for counting pulses on expansion header pin 2 (I2C2_SDA (PB11) / UART3 RX) for use with sensors like Geiger counters
 * GPS NMEA data output via the external serial port pin 3 (see below).
 This disables use of I²C devices as the serial port pins are shared with the I²C bus pins.
   * This allows using the RS41 sonde GPS data in external tracker hardware, such as Raspberry Pi or other microcontrollers.

-* Enhanced support for the internal Si4032 radio transmitter via PWM-based tone generation (and ultimately DMA-based symbol timing, if possible)
-* Extensibility to allow easy addition of new transmission modes and new sensors
+Notes for DFM-17:

+* **DFM-17 radiosondes require a GPS lock (and clear visibility to the sky) to calibrate its internal oscillator.**
+  This is necessary, because the internal oscillator is not particularly accurate.
+  DFM-17 transmissions, especially APRS, may not decode correctly because of incorrect timing before the internal oscillator has been calibrated.
+  * The RS41 radiosonde hardware uses an external oscillator, which is more stable, so RS41 does not suffer from the same issue.

 ### Transmission modes

-On the internal Si4032 transmitter:
+On the internal Si4032 (RS41) and Si4063 (DFM-17) transmitters:

 * APRS (1200 baud)
 * Horus 4FSK v1 and v2 (100 baud)